-Thomas Edison State College does not publish a student directory and has designated the following categories of student information as public information: student name, e-mail address, enrollment status, area of study and degree/honors conferred.
+Thomas Edison State College does not publish a student directory but has designated the following categories of student information as public information: student name, enrollment status, e-mail address, area of study and degree/honors conferred.
 This information may be released for any purpose at the discretion of the College.
-Students have the right to withhold the disclosure of directory information by written notification to the Office of the Registrar.

 The College limits disclosure of other personally identifiable information from educational records unless the student has given prior written consent.
-Students who request release of their educational records to a third party must provide written authorization to the Office of the Registrar.